kalekdev/uni/semester-1/analysis-1/notes.typ

   forall epsilon > 0 exists delta > 0 | forall x in X, abs(x - x_0) < delta => abs(f(x) - f(x_0)) < epsilon
 $
 It is continuous over a set $X$ if it is continuous $forall x_0 in X$, the definition can be amended to $forall x_1, x_2 in X, abs(x_1 - x_2) < delta => abs(f(x_1) - f(x_2)) < epsilon$.
 If there is a jump in the function at the point $x$, then there exists a small enough $epsilon$, so that no matter how close $x$ is to $x_0$, the max error $epsilon$ will never be satisfied.
-- The *Dirichlet Function* based on the characteristic function defined earlier is non-continuous at every point: $
+- The *Dirichlet Function* based on the characteristic function is non-continuous at every point: $
   1_QQ: RR -> {1, 0}\
   1_QQ := chi_QQ
 $ This is because there are irrational, real numbers around every rational number so for $0< epsilon <1 exists.not delta$ such that points next to each other have an output $< epsilon$.
-This also demonstrates why the $forall x in X$ is necessary, otherwise one could simply pick two rational numbers (it is a dense set).
+This also demonstrates why the $forall x in X$ is necessary, otherwise one could simply pick two rational numbers within the $delta$ interval (it is a dense set).
 - Constant functions are continuous.
 Proof:\ $forall x, x_0 in X, f(x) - f(x_0) = 0 < epsilon$ therefore there always exists such a $delta qed$
 - The function $f(x) = x$ is continuous.
 Proof:\ We need to find a $delta$ such that $forall x_1, x_2 in X, abs(x_1 - x_2) < delta => abs(f(x_1) - f(x_2)) < epsilon$.\ Because $abs(f(x_1) - f(x_2)) = abs(x_1 - x_2)$ and $delta, epsilon > 0$, $delta$ can always be chosen such that the second inequality also holds true $forall epsilon > 0 qed$
 - The absolute function $f(x) = abs(x)$ is continuous.
 Proof:\ Inverse triangle inequality: $abs(f(x_1) - f(x_2)) = abs(abs(x_1) - abs(x_2)) <= abs(x_1 - x_2) < delta = epsilon qed$